Practical HPLC Troubleshooting and Maintenance

 1 Day Course

-Take this one-day course to explore the practical approach to HPLC Troubleshooting and Maintenance is fully explored within this one-day course.
+Take this one-day course to explore the practical approach to HPLC Troubleshooting and Maintenance is fully explored within this two day course.
 Commonly encountered problems and best practice are reviewed for all major system components including mobile phase, pump, injection system, column and detector.

 Examination of separation chemistry, interrogation of poor peak shape and retention problems are a fundamentally important part of the course, leading to increased awareness of troubleshooting principles.